doughertyaaron/Web-App-DevOps-Project/README.md

 ![Screenshot 2023-08-31 at 15 49 26](https://github.com/maya-a-iuga/Web-App-DevOps-Project/assets/104773240/83236d79-6212-4fc3-afa3-3cee88354b1a)

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+- **Delivery Date:** Allows the specification of a delivery date when adding an order.
+This ensures that when an order is created, a delivery date can be tagged to the order.

 ## Getting Started